Highway M08 (Ukraine)

 Highway M08 is the shortest Ukraine international highway.
 It serves as a loop route bypassing the city of Uzhhorod on the northern (mountainous) side.
-It is part of European route E50 and European route E58.
+It is part of European routes E50 and E58.

 It starts at a split of European routes E50 and E573 (village of Baranyntsi, Uzhhorod Raion) and ends at the Uzhhorod border checkpoint, which is located at vulytsia Sobranetska in Uzhhorod.
-Across the Slovak border, it continues as Slovakian Road I/50.
+Across the Slovak border, it continues as Slovakian Road I/19.